-Think about it from the point of view of the student or parent looking for a teacher.
-Let’s imagine that a prospective student—or their parent—has gotten referrals to 5 different qualified and experienced music teachers.
-And you’re one of them.
+Think about it from the point of view of the person looking for a music teacher.
+Let’s imagine that a prospective student—or their parent—has been given the names of 3 music teachers to consider.

-Their burning questions aren’t about your degrees or the number of years you’ve been teaching.
-They don’t really want to read the long list of every competition your students have won—although some of all that is good to have on your teaching pages.
+Readers don’t really care about your degrees or the number of years you’ve been teaching.
+And they don’t really want to read the long list of where you’ve performed and every competition your students have won.

-Prospective students (and parents) want to find out what you’re actually like to work with.
-They want to get a real sense of who you are.
-Private lessons are personal.
-It feels vulnerable, whether you’re 5 or 45 years old.
+Your ideal students (and their parents) want to find out what you’re actually like to work with.
+They want to get a real sense of who you are as a teacher.

-Parents want to find a teacher they trust and who’ll be a great influence on their child.
-And adult students want to know that you’re a good person to work with and that you’re the right person to help them level-up their music-making.
+Parents want to find a teacher they trust, someone who’ll be a good influence on their child.
+And adult students want to know that you’re a good person to work with—that they’d feel comfortable with you and that you’re the right person to help them level-up their music-making.

-So let’s take a look an example of an effective teaching bio.
-This one is from pianist and educator Walter Aparicio, whom I had the pleasure of working with a while back.
-Here’s the bio on his piano studio website.
+So let’s look at an example of an effective teaching Bio.
+This one is from pianist and educator Walter Aparicio, a wonderful client I had the pleasure of working with on his teaching Bio.

-As you read this teaching bio, ask yourself what unstated questions it addresses
+As you read this teaching Bio example, ask yourself what unstated questions it addresses

 “As a teacher, my aim is to help students unlock the meaning and message of any piece of music.
 For me, teaching and learning are both about exploration, inquiry and experimentation.
 And I approach each lesson fully committed to spark a student’s imagination and musical understanding through these principles.
 The joy in my teaching is seeing students’ ideas develop and being there to guide them each step of the way!